-The web design certificate program provides you with entry-level skills for a career in web design.
-This project-centric program exposes you to responsive web design, industry best practices, cascading style sheets (CSS), HTML5 coding, extensible markup language (XML), and JavaScript technologies, as well as ethical and legal considerations.
+The web design certificate program provides you with entrylevel skills for a career in web design.
+This project-centric program exposes you to responsive web design, industry best practices, cascading style sheets (CSS), HTML5 coding, content management systems, and JavaScript technologies, as well as ethical and legal considerations.
 Career paths are also explored.